 Tony Bitonti, OLG spokesperson stated that the corporation would provide the portions of gaming revenue regularly once the casino starts to operate.

-Gateway Casino also made it clear that the gaming facility will blend well with the existing locations run by the casino operator.
+Gateway Casino also made it clear that the gaming facility will blend well with the existing locations run by the Canadian casino operator.
 This new project is designed to incorporate large windows and natural light.
 The location will also include the signature dining option offering Match Eatery & Public House and The Buffet providing a family-friendly past time activity for those not interested in gambling.

 Rob Mitchell from Gateway Casinos commented on the issue and stated that the company is not old school, or slots in the box neither are they the cinder block closed in with no natural light.
 Mitchel said that people can expect windows, numerous restaurants suitable for the entire family.

 While the council seemed happy about the turn of events in the meeting, the question about the exact location of the casino still remains unanswered.
 By the end of April, the casino operator is expected to have made a decision and made it publicly known.
 As of now, they are going through the list of the five proposed locations weighing out the pros and cons of each location.